Benchmark the Best Companies in Any Sector, Location, or Stage

 Clients often ask us how they should interpret the DataFox scores.
 Our scores are calculated on a scale between 0 and 1,250.
 The following is a histogram of the “Overall Quality Score” for the top 110,856 businesses in our dataset:

 Why do we not present all 2M+ companies here?
 First, many companies are either too early, too small, or for other reasons have not hit enough milestones to earn a good score.
 Second, many smaller companies operate in stealth and have little to no publicly visible footprint.

-We are especially careful about our score calculations, and we in fact calculate our confidence in a company’s score.
-When there is a key data point missing on any given company, we do not publish that score.
-We still built a profile for the company and collect events for the, but we leave the score blank.
+We are especially careful about our score calculations, and we, in fact, calculate our confidence in a company’s score.
+When there is a key data point missing from any given company, we do not publish that score.
+We still built a profile for the company and collect events for them, but leave the score blank.
 Meanwhile, among established, Top 100K companies, the distribution gives you a sense of what the score means.

 Room for Improvement and Conclusion